akojo/quickfind/README.md

 ```

 By default `qf` ignores all hidden directories/files and only prints out paths
-of all files and directories under current directory.
+of files and directories under current directory.
 You can make `qf` show
 hidden files and directories with the `-a` option.
 To show only files use
 the `-f` option, and for only directories use the `-d` option.
+The default
+behavior is the same as `-df`.

 `qf` Uses a very simple pattern matching algorithm to find what you are looking
 for.
 You specify a pattern and then `qf` finds all directories whose pathname